babs/pyrowl/README.md

 ##### Batch mode

 Batch mode is a boolean value to set if you'd like to push the same message to multiple API keys 5 by 5 (as the actual verion of prowl API allows you).
-Thias can reduce the number of call you make to the API which are limited.
+This can reduce the number of call you make to the API which are limited.

 #### Return